Buyer's Guide

 Why Customers Choose Chain Dispensaries

-These are legitimate reasons to choose a chain.
-The choice between independent and chain is not about which is better in absolute terms; it is about which matches the consumer's values, preferences, and use case.
+None of these are bad reasons.
+The choice between independent and chain is not about which is better in some absolute sense.
+It is about which fits how you shop and what you care about.

 11